-Will the Swiss franc, which has fallen against the yen, continue its decline, or should we wait and see?
+Will the Swiss franc, which has fallen against the yen, continue to slide, or should we wait and see?

 27.02.2026